fuzzylogicxx/fuzzylogic/posts/javascript-organisation-with-es6-modules.md

 -- the downsides are you give up: i)  minified output (or at least would need to set up a toolchain for it so why not bundle too then?); the ability to write super-modern JavaScript (like the optional chaining operator), likewise non-JavaScript syntax (React, TypeScript, etc.), npm modules, and you lose improved performance via hash-in-filename-based caching (you’d need to move to header-based with ETags); ii)
 -- instead he suggests just bundling, and he uses Parcel.
 - At the lean / progressive-enhancement end:
+-- Heydon
+--- use ES6 modules natively using script type=module.
+This means you don’t need to mess around with bundlers, transpilers etc
+--- if you really need to, you could also create a script including polyfills and transpiled JS, and include using `script nomodule`
+-- asda
--- Use ES6 modules natively and stop using module bundlers like Webpack (https://formidable.com/blog/2019/no-build-step/).
+--- Use ES6 modules natively and stop using module bundlers like Webpack (https://formidable.com/blog/2019/no-build-step/).
 We don’t even need `node_modules` because we can get npm packages (in es6 rather than CommonJS versions) elsewhere (e.g. from CDNs).
 - Use `<script type="module">` and `<script nomodule="true">` in combination.
 Take advantage of the fact that `type="module"` support also means modern JS support to safely include only modern code for modern browsers (`async/await` etc), and avoid shipping the weight of workarounds and polyfills to browsers that don’t need it.
 Use `<script nomodule="true">` for fallback code.
 One or other script will be used but not both.
 Set up your bundler to output both scripts automatically from your single codebase.
 - Phillip Walton: "You should deploy native JavaScript modules".
 Use a bundler (e.g. Rollup), setting "modules" as output format (https://philipwalton.com/articles/using-native-javascript-modules-in-production-today/)
 -- Use a bundler, but make sure your output format is ES2015 modules